 CTA buttons should be placed where your users will look next.
 Ideally, above the fold or in the upper area of a page.
 For example, you might have the same CTA multiplied throughout the page or implement a frozen navigation bar, especially if you have a long page with abundant information.
 Following the natural flow, most sites or apps will add a CTA button under the content users are supposed to interact with.

 Being intentional about placement goes for mobile, too.
-If you're using a mobile-responsive landing page, which is recommended, make sure your CTA appears above the fold on mobile devices as well.
+If you're using a mobile-responsive landing page, it is recommended that your CTA appears above the fold on mobile devices as well.
 Above the fold means where you first land on a webpage without scrolling.

 Source: 1-800-PACK-RAT